kitelightning/SuperluminalPlugin/README.md

 UE4 creates several unique names for a bunch of stat named events (e.g. Slate widgets, "Frame N", etc).
 To minimize the impact this has on the profiler (imho, the unique names are overkill), do one of either:

-UE4 creates several unique names for a bunch of stat named events (e.g. Slate widgets, "Frame N", etc).
-To minimize the impact this has on the profiler (imho, the unique names are overkill), do one of either:

 1. YourGame.Target.cs:

     ```csharp